awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    eksctl create nodegroup --help
    ```

-   Replace `my-cluster` with the name of your cluster\.
-The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
-It must start with an alphabetic character and can't be longer than 100 characters\.
-Replace `my-mng` with the name of your node group\.
-The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
-It must start with an alphabetic character and can't be longer than 100 characters\.
+   In the following command, replace `my-cluster` with the name of your cluster and replace `my-mng` with the name of your node group\.
+The names can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+The names must start with an alphabetic character and can't be longer than 100 characters\.
 Replace the rest of the *`example values`* with your own values\.
 **Important**
 If you don't use a custom launch template when first creating a managed node group, don't use one at a later time for the node group\.
 If you didn't specify a custom launch template, the system auto\-generates a launch template that we don't recommend that you modify manually\.
 Manually modifying this auto\-generated launch template might cause errors\.
    + **Without a launch template** – `eksctl` creates a default Amazon EC2 launch template in your account and deploys the node group using a launch template that it creates based on options that you specify\.
 Before specifying a value for `--node-type`, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.